-To display the QoS configuration that is automatically generated when auto-QoS is enabled, enable debugging before you enable auto-QoS.
-Use the debug auto qos privileged EXEC command to enable auto-QoS debugging.
+To display the QoS configuration that is automatically generated when auto-QoS is enabled, enable debugging (before you enable auto-QoS) with the debug auto qos privileged EXEC command.

 To disable auto-QoS on an interface, use the no auto qos voip interface configuration command.
 When you enter this command, the switch enables standard QoS and changes the auto-QoS settings to the standard QoS default settings for that interface.
 This action will not change any global configuration performed by auto-QoS; the global configuration remains the same.